silvansievers/doko/README.rst

-* That being said, this doesn't imply that one should by default assume that the code contains tons of bugs; experiments and lots of human playing against the UCT player revealed no more bugs in the ends (of course there will always be, but hopefully not in a high amount).
+* That being said, this doesn't imply that one should by default assume that the code contains tons of bugs; experiments and lots of human playing against the UCT player revealed no more bugs in the end (of course there will always be, but hopefully not in a high amount), and it is very reasonable to assume that the game is correctly implemented.

-* Why did I still publish the code now, after many years?
-Since 2012, several people wished to have access to the code, and repeating the same explanations and warnings seemed to a waste of time.
-In addition, being realistic, I will not find the time to clean up or improve thte code in any ways in the near future.
-Hence, in the hope that it may still be helpful, this code is now publicly available.
+* I publish the code nevertheless, because since 2012, several people wished to have access to the code, and I always thought I would first go to clean it up.
+Being realistic, this will not happen in the near future, and so I hope the code can still be useful as it is.

-* Finally, if you decide to build upon my code base and find anything suspicous to be a bug, please let me know!
+* Finally, if you decide to build upon the code base and find anything suspicious to be a bug, please let me know!
 You may just email me or create issues on bitbucket.

 Compilation